oumatoulacen/fullstackopen/part2/phonebook/README.md

-fullstackopen part 2 Exercises 2.6.-2.10.
+fullstackopen part 2 Exercises 2.12. to 2.15.

-using react to create a simple course information app
+using react to create a simple app